-The Cincinnati Reds have signed free agent right-hander Mark Prior to a minor league contract.
+The Cincinnati Reds have signed free agent right-hander Mark Prior to a minor league contract, according to John Fay of The Cincinnati Enquirer.

 More Reds: Journey to the center of the field